luis198327/Personal-Trainer/README.md

     + Advanced - designed to be more specific training for a specific goal/upcoming event.
     + Group - aimed at providing a training plan for a small group in a public area.
     <!--Add screenshoot of the services offered page-->
 3. About me page to provide information about the personal trainer and experience including a welcome video to introduce the trainer.
+For the purposes of this project, an example video was added.
+Refer to Media section below for where this was taken from.

+The background provides a picture of the personal trainer.
 <!--Add screenshoot of the about me section-->
 4. An Enquire page which will allow a user to contact the trainer for information and provide details to contact the client back in order to book a session separately.
 <!--Add screenshoot of the enquire form section-->